Casper: Accelerating Stencil Computation using Near-cache Processing: : Overall Architecture

-\textbf{Execution Unit.} As shown in Figure~\ref{fig:spu}, the execution unit of a SPU is comprised of \rbc{a $512$-bit vector unit which operates on vectors of $8$ double-precision floating-point elements}.
-For every input grid point, the SPU loads the data elements from the neighboring points, multiplies them with a constant factor, and accumulates the results. \rbc{This final accumulated result is then stored in the output grid point}.
-Therefore, each {SPU} execution unit only computes one kind of instruction: a double-precision floating-point multiply-accumulate operation (MAC).
+For every input grid point, the \gls{SPU} loads the data elements from the neighboring points, multiplies them with a constant factor, and accumulates the results. \rbc{This final accumulated result is then stored in the output grid point}.
+Therefore, each \gls{SPU} execution unit only computes one kind of instruction: a double-precision floating-point \gls{MAC} operation.